nhz2/ChunkCodecs.jl/README.md

 true
 ```

-The encoded input may also contain a zip bomb, where the size of the decoded output is way too large.
+The encoded input may also contain a zip bomb.
 The `max_size` keyword argument causes `decode` to throw a `ChunkCodecCore.DecodedSizeError` if decoding fails because the output size would be greater than `max_size`.
 By default `max_size` is `typemax(Int64)`.

 For example: